PaulaScharf/TwittStorm/README.md

 The code of this project can be found on GitHub: [https://github.com/PaulaScharf/Geosoftware2-TwittStorm](https://github.com/PaulaScharf/Geosoftware2-TwittStorm)<br>
 <br>
 <b>TODO: DockerHub-Link einfügen</b>

+## How to start the App

+ANPASSEN:<br>
+Get three files from the [TwittStorm-GitHub-Repository](https://github.com/PaulaScharf/Geosoftware2-TwittStorm):
+- Dockerfile
+- docker-compose.yaml
+- .env
+Open .env and set ........... to your own API keys.
+See [How to get and use your own API-keys](https://github.com/PaulaScharf/TwittStorm/tree/master#how-to-get-and-use-your-own-api-keys) for information about how to create your API keys.<br/>
+Use those three files to ...<br/>
+<b>TODO: DockerHub einfügen</b><br>
+Pull the image from Docker Hub: https://hub.docker.com/r/paulasch/twittstorm<br/>

+To start the app enter ``docker-compose up``.<br/>

+The started application can be found with your browser at your IP:port.
+E.g.: http://192.168.99.100:3000/.<br/>
+Your IP will be shown on start of the dockershell (TODO: wann, nicht bei allen?).<br/>

 ## How to get and use your own API-keys
 In order to use this app, you have to sign up for the necessary services.
 You'll need a Mapbox access key for the map, and a twitter developer account with keys in order to access real-time twitter data.
 #### Mapbox GL JS